submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 `subctl benchmark throughput <kubeconfig1> <kubeconfig2>`

-The `benchmark throughput` command runs a throughput benchmark test between two clusters.
+The `benchmark throughput` command runs a throughput benchmark test between two specified clusters.
 When running `benchmark throughput` command, two type of tests will be issued:

-* Pod to Pod - gateway to gateway
+* Pod to Pod - where both Pods are scheduled on Gateway nodes
-* Pod tp Pod - non-gateway to non-gateway
+* Pod tp Pod - where both Pods are scheduled on non-Gateway nodes

 #### benchmark latency

 `subctl benchmark latency <kubeconfig1> <kubeconfig2>`

-The `benchmark latency` command runs a latency benchmark test between two clusters.
+The `benchmark latency` command runs a latency benchmark test between two specified clusters.
 When running `benchmark latency` command, two type of tests will be issued:

-* Pod to Pod - gateway to gateway
+* Pod to Pod - where both Pods are scheduled on Gateway nodes
-* Pod tp Pod - non-gateway to non-gateway
+* Pod tp Pod - where both Pods are scheduled on non-Gateway nodes

 ### version